Synthetic Data and the Data-centric Machine Learning Life Cycle

 Model training teaches your model to perform a task.
 Usually, model training fits into one of four categories: supervised, unsupervised, semi-supervised, and reinforcement learning.
 Check out NVIDIA’s blog post for an excellent overview of different training methods.
 Use Gretel Synthetics and a parameter optimization framework such as Wandb, Pycaret, or Optuna to:

-• Create optimized synthetic training datasets to enable maximum downstream machine learning task accuracy.
+• Create optimized synthetic training datasets to enable maximum accuracy for downstream machine learning tasks.

 5. Model deployment